The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

 An analogous classification of Galois defect extensions of degree $p$ of valued fields of characteristic $0$ with residue fields of characteristic $p>0$ (valued fields of \bfind{mixed characteristic}) has so far not been given.
 But such a classification is important for instance for the study of infinite algebraic extensions of the field $\Qp$ of $p$-adic numbers, which in contrast to $\Qp$ itself may well admit defect extensions.
 Indeed, $\Q_p^{ab}$, the maximal abelian extension of $\Qp$, is such a field.
-Other examples will be given in Section~\ref{sectex}.
+Other examples will be given in a subsequent paper \cite{KR}.
 Moreover, we wish to study the valuation theory of deeply ramified fields (such as $\Q_p^{ab}$), which will be introduced below, in full generality without restriction to the equal characteristic case.
 For these fields in particular it is important to work out the similarities between the equal and the mixed characteristic cases.

 \pars The obvious problem for the definition of ``dependent defect'' in the mixed characteristic case is that a field of characteristic $0$ has no nontrivial inseparable extensions.
 However, there is a characterization of independent defect equivalent to the one given in \cite{[Ku6]} that readily works also in the mixed characteristic case, and we use it to give a unified definition, as follows.
 Take a Galois defect extension $\cE=(L|K,v)$ of prime degree $p$.
-Then the set
+For every $\sigma$ in its Galois group $\Gal (L|K)$, with $\sigma\ne\,$id, we set

-is a final segment of $vK$ and is independent of the choice of a generator $\sigma$ of $\Gal (L|K)$ (see Theorem~\ref{dist_galois_p}), and we will denote it by $\Sigma_\cE\,$.
-We will say that $\cE$ has \bfind{independent defect} if
+This set is a final segment of $vK$ and independent of the choice of $\sigma$ (see Theorems \ref{dist_ext_p} and \ref{dist_galois_p}); we denote it by $\Sigma_\cE\,$.
+We will show that it is the unique ramification jump of $\cE$ and that $I_{\cE}:= \{a\in L\mid va\in\Sigma_\cE\}$ is the unique ramification ideal of $\cE$ (for definitions, see Section~\ref{secthrg}).
+We will explicitly compute $\Sigma_\cE$ and $I_{\cE}$ in Section~\ref{sectdepd}.